Belengasset/Project_Jan22_Hotels/README.md

 It would also be interesting to see what the users think about the hotels that are repeated both years in the magazine and to analyze the comments, both good and bad.

+Furthermore, I will include a map with the hotels.

 ## Libraries
 ----